socohist/blog/themes/beautifulhugo-theme/content/post/2019-11-28-share-big-files-fast-safely-with-firefox-send.md

 Before you click on the "Upload" button at the bottom of the screen you can change the expiration defaults for the number of downloads and the duration for how long your file will be accessible by the forthcoming download link.
 The defaults are set so that access expires after one download or one day.
 You can increase the number of downloads to up to 100 (1, 2, 3, 4, 5, 20, 50, or 100), and you can increase, or decrease, the duration of access from  five minutes to seven days (5 min., 1 hour, 1 day, 7 days).
 There is an additional option to password protect the file.

 After you make your expiration and password selections, click the "Upload" button.
-The file is uploaded and a unique url link is provided for you to copy and send to the recipient.
+The file is uploaded and a unique url is provided for you to copy and send to the recipient.
 The file is encrypted end-to-end, from your browser to the recipient's browser, whether or not you selected additional password protection.

 There are a a few benefits to logging in to Firefox Send: